-What has been the most helpful things you have learnt?
-What have been the most helpful techniques you have applied?
+What has been the most helpful thing you have learnt?

+What has been the most helpful technique you have applied?

 How can you use what you have learnt about in the future to maintain gains?
 E.g., Are there techniques it would be useful to practice regularly or learning if would be useful to remind yourself of at difficult times?